-San Juan Island enjoys, on average, 247 days with sunshine.
+San Juan Island enjoys, on average, 247 days of sunshine.
 Friday Harbor has half the rainy days of Seattle.
-Still, when the rain falls it’s important to know where to go and how to make the best use of your time on island.
+Still, when the rain falls, it’s important to know where to go and how to make the best use of your time on the island.

 1. Spa Day